jepoy92/BUDGET-BALLER-/README.md

 ### Calendar
-The calendar was built using Kim Heidorn's calendar as a guide through her explanation on dev.to.
-The bare minimum of html was coded to make creating the calendar easier but the majority of it is generated through JavaScript.
+The calendar was built using Kim Heidorn's calendar as a guide through her explanation on [Dev.to/](https://dev.to/).
+The bare minimum of html was coded to make creating the calendar easier but the majority of it is generated through JavaScript using the built in ```Date()``` object.

 [Kim Heidorn Calendar Walkthrough](https://dev.to/knheidorn/making-a-calendar-in-vanilla-javascript-48j8)